Graduate Theological Union

 Week 1 - Sept 4/Feb 5

-- Doctoral Council Orientation (Dinner Board Room) - If you are planning to propose your dissertation this 2013-2014 academic year, you are strongly encouraged to attend this orientation.
+- Doctoral Council Orientation - If you are planning to propose your dissertation the 2013-2014 or 2014-2015 academic year, you are strongly encouraged to attend this orientation.
+Please bring any draft copy of your proposal.

 - (Fall only) Service Learning Workshop (GTU Student Lounge) - If you are planning to attend the SAC co-sponsored Service Event, you are strongly encouraged to attend this workshop led by Dr. Erin Brigham (USF)